Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 - So your no longer dependent on living to how others think you should be, how you think others think you should be remembered, It’s not important to want anyone else thinks of, only you define you, with good intentions, there is no wrong way and no right way only your way.

-- Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level, yet they only understand on a pint-sized level, we are going to spend our while lives frustrated.
+- Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level, yet they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do, we are the ones going to spend our while lives frustrated.

 - Boundaries, good people will respect your boundaries, we need a million and one ways to say NO, and we need to stick to our nos.
 When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life, or entering your life.

-- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person they wouldn’t hurt you In that way, if they use your children Against you, keep everything via email or messages and keep a diary of the children’s behave, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it, if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
-If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence and you will make it through any court process, just focus on best interests of the children at all time.
+- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person they wouldn’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
+If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process, just focus on best interests of the children at all times.

-- Pattern interrupt in the mindset, aborting all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you then write the truth.
-When they are running in your mind rent free subconscious popping by, consciously remove them back out.
+- Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you then write the truth.
+When they are running in your mind rent-free subconscious popping by, consciously remove them back out.

 - Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, don’t absorb their toxins.
-Then stop focusing on the narcissist and focus on you.
-If you break a bone.
-You don’t spend six weeks focusing on how you broke it still use it and live in pain. then get it fixed you deal with the break before anything else.
+Then stop focusing on the narcissist and focus on you, if you break a bone.
+You don’t spend six weeks focusing on how you broke it, and still, use it and live in that pain.
+You seek help to get it fixed you deal with the break before anything else.